 Headquartered in New York City, the company operates principally in the US, Europe, Asia, and Latin America.
-The US and Canada accounted for about 58% of total revenue in fiscal 2013.
+The US and Canada accounted for more than 60% of total revenue.

 Twenty-First Century Fox operates its business through the following segments: Cable Network Programming; Television; Filmed Entertainment; Direct Broadcast Satellite Television; and Other.
 Cable Network Programming consists of the production and licensing of programming distributed through cable television systems, direct broadcast satellite operators and telecommunication companies.